mongodb/terraform-provider-mongodbatlas/docs/resources/cloud_provider_snapshot_backup_policy.md

 ### Policies
 * `policies` - (Required) Contains a document for each backup policy item in the desired updated backup policy.
-* `policies.#.id` - (Required) Unique identifier of the backup policy that you want to update. policies.#.id is a value obtained via the mongodbatlas_cluster resource. `cloud_backup` of the mongodbatlas_cluster resource must be set to true.
-See the example above for how to refer to the mongodbatlas_cluster resource for policies.#.id
+* `policies.#.id` - (Required) Unique identifier of the backup policy that you want to update. policies.#.id is a value obtained via the mongodbatlas_advanced_cluster resource. `cloud_backup` of the mongodbatlas_advanced_cluster resource must be set to true.
+See the example above for how to refer to the mongodbatlas_advanced_cluster resource for policies.#.id

 #### Policy Item
 * `policies.#.policy_item` - (Required) Array of backup policy items.
-* `policies.#.policy_item.#.id` - (Required) Unique identifier of the backup policy item. `policies.#.policy_item.#.id` is a value obtained via the mongodbatlas_cluster resource. `cloud_backup` of the mongodbatlas_cluster resource must be set to true.
-See the example above for how to refer to the mongodbatlas_cluster resource for policies.#.policy_item.#.id
+* `policies.#.policy_item.#.id` - (Required) Unique identifier of the backup policy item. `policies.#.policy_item.#.id` is a value obtained via the mongodbatlas_advanced_cluster resource. `cloud_backup` of the mongodbatlas_advanced_cluster resource must be set to true.
+See the example above for how to refer to the mongodbatlas_advanced_cluster resource for policies.#.policy_item.#.id
 * `policies.#.policy_item.#.frequency_interval` - (Required) Desired frequency of the new backup policy item specified by frequencyType.
 * `policies.#.policy_item.#.frequency_type` - (Required) Frequency associated with the backup policy item.
 One of the following values: hourly, daily, weekly or monthly.
 * `policies.#.policy_item.#.retention_unit` - (Required) Scope of the backup policy item: days, weeks, or months.